 The changes Logan calls for will need to come from the very top of the organization.
 Companies understand that money is an asset that has to be managed, as evidenced by the ubiquity and importance of the CFO role.
 The same should go for data, Logan said.

-A chief data officer or a CDO-type role would create and oversee an overarching analytics vision and strategy for the company -- one that starts with an assessment of the company's current analytics roadmap and is tied closely to business strategy.
+A chief data officer or a CDO-type role would create and oversee an overarching analytics vision and strategy for the company -- one that starts with an assessment of the company's current analytics roadmap, is tied closely to business strategy and makes data transparency a priority.

 CDO vs. CIO